 These infections occurred in a single surgery center.
-Further, it was discovered that these infections occurred in a single operating room of that surgery center, and the risk of infection was greater if the operation took more time in that particular room.
+Further, it was discovered that these infections occurred in a single operating room of that surgery center, and the risk of infection was higher if the operation took more time in that particular room.

 Understand how saline implants work.

 To get the significance of this, you need to understand something about saline breast implants.
 They are filled with sterile saline through a tube that is connected to a valve in the implant at the time of surgery, unlike silicone implants which are pre-filled and have no valve.
-Many years ago (as in over 25 years ago), the way this was done was by filling a syringe with saline that was in a sterile pitcher on the operative field, connect the syringe to the tube going into the implant, and fill the implant.
-This would be done multiple times until the implant was filled to the appropriate volume; then the tube would be removed.
+Many years ago (as in over 25 years ago), the way this was done was by filling a syringe with saline that was in a sterile pitcher on the operative field, connecting the syringe to the tube going into the implant, and filling the implant.
+This would be done multiple times until the implant was filled to the appropriate volume; then, the tube would be removed.
 This became known as an “open bowl” technique.

-The closed technique for filling saline breast implants.
+We now use a closed technique for filling saline breast implants.

 Fungal infections were caused by the open-bowl technique, which is now obsolete.

 Let’s go back to the surgery center where these cases were found.
-There was a major concern about what was causing these infections so a thorough investigation was conducted.
+There was a significant concern about what was causing these infections, so a thorough investigation was conducted.
 They found that there was water damage to the ceiling of a storage area adjacent to the operating room where these cases occurred.
 This caused mold or fungus growth.
 This fungus got into the air and landed into the open pitcher (open bowl) of saline on the sterile operating field, and thus contaminated the saline that was being used to fill the implants.
 So basically, airborne fungus contaminated the saline used to fill the implants: contaminated air, contaminated saline, contaminated implants.

 Saline breast implant best practices

 It is currently considered the “best practice” (and I would go so far as to say the standard of care) to use the closed method for filling saline breast implants.
-Certainly most Board-certified plastic surgeons would agree with me — perhaps all of them.
+Indeed, most plastic surgeons would agree with me — perhaps all of them.
 Even before these fungal infections happened in 2001, most of us had already switched to a closed technique.

-Before 2001 there had been a very few, isolated cases of the same fungal contamination of the saline.
+Before 2001 there had been very few isolated cases of the same fungal contamination of the saline.
 In response, the breast implant manufacturers produced the tubing necessary to allow a closed system of filling the implants.
 This was a very proactive move, which is typical of the major implant manufacturers: Allergan (Formerly McGhan) and Mentor.